 The front feet and rear rollers can be adjusted to level the cooker.

-To adjust the height of the rear of the cooker use the levelling tool supplied to turn the adjusting nuts at the front bottom corners of the cooker.
+To adjust the height of the rear of the cooker use a 13 mm spanner or socket wrench to turn the hexagonal adjusting nuts at the front bottom corners of the cooker.

 To set the front turn the feet bases to raise or lower.